Anuragvij55/SPADE/README.md

 cd ../../
 ```

-To reproduce the results reported in the paper, you would need an NVIDIA DGX1 machine with 8 V100 GPUs.

 ## Dataset Preparation

 For COCO-Stuff, Cityscapes or ADE20K, the datasets must be downloaded beforehand.
 Please download them on the respective webpages.
 In the case of COCO-stuff, we put a few sample images in this code repo.